CC BY-NC-SA 4.0 License.

 It isn’t human.
 It is, perhaps, a mockery of humanity: its wizened face is weathered and stiff, dusky gray skin looking like dry, cracked parchment.
 Its skin is drawn so tightly over its skull that Matthew sees the bony ridges around its eyes and the contours of its lower jaw.
 Rough, wiry white hair springs out of its head like thistles.
 Its teeth are sharp and jagged.
 The only trace of humanity is in its eyes: dark, searching eyes radiating pain and desperation.

 It shrieks again, its lips drawing back to give Matthew a better look at this impossibly sharp teeth.
 He panics and begins to thrash, trying to push up with his legs to give his arms enough room to work free.
 But then other hands grab his legs, and more push down on his shoulders—the things companions have arrived, and for all his struggling Matthew is unable to move.

-The first creature leans closer, placing his face next to his own.
+The first creature leans closer, placing its face next to his own.
 Matthew tries to turn away, but its hand is still clamped firmly around his chin, forcing his face up.
 It screeches in triumph, making his ears ring, and Matthew closes his eyes, preparing for the worst.

 It kisses him.

-Matthew gags as the creatures lips meet his own.
+Matthew gags as the creature’s lips meet his own.
 He screams as something reaches into his body and tears pieces of it away.
 He feels himself hollowing out, pieces of him collapsing just like the Manor’s roof.
 His chest crumbles away, his arms and legs burn as they dissolve into nothing.
-The thing over him grows stronger he weakens, its kiss grows more urgent, and finally he is overcome.
+The thing over him grows stronger as he weakens, its kiss grows more urgent, and finally he is overcome.
 The world spins, the fire shooting through his veins becomes a sudden wave of cold, and everything goes dark.